Labrosvel/Deep-Learning-with-Keras-and-Tensorflow/README.md

 - Lab2a: Creating Custom Layers and Models

 ## Advanced CNNs in Keras
-- Advanced CNNs in Keras
+- Advanced CNNs in Keras (VGG-like and ResNet-like architectures)
 - Data Augmentation Techniques
 - Lab2a: Advanced Data Augmentation with Keras
 - Transfer Learning in Keras